guillaumerangheard/bla.js/README.md

 ```

 ### Instance plugins
 An instance plugin is, as the name implies, one that adds functionalities to all instances of `$`, that is to `$.prototype`.
-To create one, one only needs to attach her code to the `$.api` object, like so:
+To create one, one only needs to attach their code to the `$.api` object, like so:
 ```javascript
 $.api.myOtherPlugin = function(){
     // Do things.